Be Aware › Mule Deer

 - Males, or bucks, can be especially aggressive during the fall breeding season, which usually occurs in November.

-- If you see a deer fawn on its own, the best thing to do is to keep your distance and leave the animal right where you found it.
+- If you see a fawn on its own, the best thing to do is to keep your distance and leave the animal right where you found it.
 The mother is usually close by.

 If you have an encounter with aggressive wildlife, please alert the Utah Division of Wildlife Resources office near you.
 If the encounter occurs after hours or on the weekend, please call your local police department or county sheriff’s office, who can contact a conservation officer to handle the situation.